RickMoynihan/lambdalounge-website/README.md

 At some point if maintaining the HTML gets too painful I'll probably migrate this to Jekyll or a static site generator.

+For copies of the Lambda Lounge Logo's please see [this repository](https://github.com/RickMoynihan/lambda-lounge-logos)